alabou/bcp-006-01/docs/NMOS With H.264.md

 In addition to those attributes defined in IS-04 for Senders, the following attributes defined in the [Sender Attributes register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/sender-attributes/) of the NMOS Parameter Registers are used for H.264.

 - [Bit Rate](https://specs.amwa.tv/nmos-parameter-registers/branches/main/sender-attributes/#bit-rate)
-  The Sender resource MUST indicate the bit rate (kilobits/second) including the RTP transport overhead of hte H.264 stream.
+  The Sender resource SHOULD indicate the target bit rate (kilobits/second) including the transport overhead of the H.264 stream.
+If the Sender meets the traffic shaping and delivery timing requirements specified for ST 2110-22 it MUST indicate the transport bit-rate.
   The `bit_rate` integer value is expressed in units of 1000 bits per second, rounding up.
   The value is for the IP packets, so for the RTP payload format per RFC 6184, that includes the RTP, UDP and IP packet headers and the payload.

   Informative note: This definition is consistent with the definition of the bit rate attribute required by ST 2110-22 in the SDP media description.
+There is no such SDP attribute in RFC 6184.

+- [ ] MUST changed for SHOULD as RFC 6184 does not have a "b=" SDP attribute and future ST 2110-?? for VBR will likely not have a requried "b=" attribute.
+Transport of H.264 / H.265 streams should probably not be using ST 2110-22 in order to remove the requirement to bhave the "b=" attribute.
+For H.264 and H/265 coded streams there are elements of the bitstream describing the encoding bitrate properties.
+A receiver should from its knowledge of the transport derive an estimate of the transport bit-rate.

 - [Packet Transmission Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/sender-attributes/#packet-transmission-mode)
   If the Sender is using the non-interleaved or interleaved packetization modes, it MUST include the `packet_transmission_mode` attribute and set it to either `non_interleaved_nal_units` or `interleaved_nal_units`.
 The packet_transmission_mode attribute map the the RFC 6184 packetization-mode parameter with `single_nal_unit` corresponding to value 0, `non_interleaved_nal_units` to value 1 and `interleaved_nal_units` to value 2.